-Character Area 08: Industrial
+Character Area 05: Industrial

+Summary of Character

 - The proposed eastern extension of the Conservation Area boundary encompasses an area of Dereham which evolved around industrial developments such as the railway, maltings and tannery.
-The area includes former factory buildings, the railway station and curtilage buildings and a selection of residential dwellings which were built in tandem with the industrial developments. - As a result of their similar date, the buildings have similar architectural styles despite their difference in usage and scale.
+The area includes former factory buildings, the railway station and curtilage buildings and a selection of residential dwellings which were built in tandem with the industrial developments.

+- As a result of their similar date, the buildings have similar architectural styles despite their difference in usage and scale.
 They are primarily red brick, with some use of diaper work, gault brick quoins and pilasters (in the case of the factory buildings).

 - The residential buildings in this area vary significantly between terraced workers cottages and larger villa-style houses which would have been for the managerial class of worker.
 These residential areas have been included within the industrial character area of the town due to their direct link to the railways or industries in the area.
-For example, the Malthouse Cottages, next to the former tannery, mimic the architectural style of the former factory, with unique triangular arches above windows and a stringcourse of the same style. - The railway buildings and the two maltings buildings are very prominent due to their scale, contributing to a strong sense of character in this area of the town.
+For example, the Malthouse Cottages, next to the former tannery, mimic the architectural style of the former factory, with unique triangular arches above windows and a stringcourse of the same style.

+- The railway buildings and the two maltings buildings are very prominent due to their scale, contributing to a strong sense of character in this area of the town.

+Uses

+- Residential

-- Residential - Commercial
+- Commercial

+Key Buildings

 - Maltings

 - Tannery

 - Railway Station

+Key Issues

-- Vacant Maltings in poor repair. - Erosion of industrial character through modern buildings in the setting of the Conservation Area.
+- Vacant Maltings in poor repair.

+- Erosion of industrial character through modern buildings in the setting of the Conservation Area.

+Recommendations and Opportunities

-- Find a viable use for the Dereham Maltings to secure its condition in the future. - Ensure that extensions, alterations and new development in or within the setting of the Conservation Area are of high-quality design, construction and detailing that is valued now and in the future (see Section 10.3.6 for more details).
+- Find a viable use for the Dereham Maltings to secure its condition in the future.

+- Ensure that extensions, alterations and new development in or within the setting of the Conservation Area are of high-quality design, construction and detailing that is valued now and in the future (see Section 10.3.6 for more details).

+Character Area 05: Industrial